 The Frame (available in 43-, 49-, 55- and 65-inches)

 Samsung’s classiest TV gets an upgrade with a QLED panel – which feels necessary, given that the picture quality was the only thing letting this gorgeously made hunk of metal down.
 Blending form and function, this style-focused television may be the most attractive television Samsung has put out.
 Check out what we thought in our hands on The Frame (2019) review.

 Serif TV (available in 43, 49, 55 inches)

-Samsung's stylish Serif TV also gets a QLED panel upgrade, hoping to marry looks and picture quality.
+Samsung's stylish Serif TV also gets a QLED panel upgrade and Ambient Mode this year, hoping to marry looks and picture quality.
 Mounted on four pointy legs, the set looks straight out of a fashion catalogue – and you can see what we thought of it in our hands on Samsung Serif TV (2019) review.

 Samsung QLED 2019 Models

 Unbelievably, Samsung’s monstrously large 8K TV is still considered a QLED TV.
 It’s the top of the list for numerous reasons – size and resolution being the most obvious two – but also its ability to use artificial intelligence upscale SD content to 8K HDR.
 While it's an absolute beauty to behold, the 65, 75, and 85-inch (or 82-inch in the UK) sizes will put you back a pretty penny, starting at £4,999 / $4,999 (around AU$7,082) for the smallest model.
-Check our review link below for more pricing info.
+There's also now a 55-inch model for more mid-sized homes – check our review link below for more info.